 - The view (“What a wonderful view!
 Are you ever tempted to just stare out the window all day?)

 - Whatever you see on their video screen. (“Wow, that’s a great piece of art hanging behind you!”)

-Anything that you can see during a business meeting or video call is fair game; if it wasn’t, it would be hidden. (“What beautiful kids!”
-“Is that golf trophy on your desk?”
+Anything that you can see during a business meeting or video call is fair game; if it wasn’t, it wouldn’t be on display. (“What beautiful kids!”
+“Is that a golf trophy on your desk?”
 “That’s a great picture of you with the Governor!”)

 Notice that, in this case, Respond and Return begins with you reacting to something about them instead of something they said.